-IDC's Canadian Telecom Market Drivers and Strategies service provides network service providers (NSPs) and IT vendors with executive-level insights into competitive, technological, and regulatory trends impacting the Canadian telecom services market.
-This service also offers unparalleled detail in sizing and forecasting market segments, insights into new opportunities, the NSP of the future, and advice based on end-user research.
+IDC's Canadian Communications Services program provides communications service providers and IT vendors with executive-level insights and compelling thought leadership into competitive, technological, and regulatory trends impacting the Canadian communications services market.
+This service also offers unparalleled detail on sizing and forecasting market segments and insights into new opportunities, lists drivers of the communications service providers of the future, and offers advice based on end-user research.

-- Broadband Internet access, including cable, DSL and fixed wireless, and WiMAX
+- Broadband internet access, including cable, DSL, and fixed wireless

-- Wireless voice and data, including 3G/4G, WLAN, and wireless enterprise adoption
+- Wireless voice and data, including 4G/5G, WLAN, Wi-Fi, and wireless enterprise adoption

-- Residential, small and medium-sized business, and enterprise markets
+- Residential, small, midsize, and large enterprises and wholesale markets

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- What are the current competitive dynamics in the telecom service sector?
+- What are the current competitive dynamics in the communications service sector?

-- How should service providers approach each market segment?
+- How should communications service providers approach each market segment?

 - What are the size and market share position of players in each segment?

-- How are service providers leveraging IP technology, and what opportunities are emerging from IP convergence?
+- How are communications service providers leveraging next-generation network technologies, and what opportunities are emerging from network platform convergence?

-- What is the impact of emerging technologies on both network architecture and service delivery?
+- What is the impact of emerging technologies on both network architecture and service delivery including enterprise digital transformation?

-- How will the market for wireless services evolve beyond 2012?
+- How will the market for wireless services evolve over the next five years?